ember-learn/ember-blog/source/2019-12-20-the-ember-times-issue-129.md

 ## [Happy Holidays from The Ember Times Team 🐹🌲⛄️](https://blog.emberjs.com/tags/newsletter)

-We, The Ember Times team, wish you a pleasant, joyful holiday season (and if you don't celebrate any big holidays this month, we wish you a pleasant and joyful time!) with your loved ones, family, friends and animal companions!
+The Ember Times team wishes you a pleasant, joyful holiday season (and if you don't celebrate any big holidays this month, we wish you a pleasant and joyful time!) with your loved ones, family, friends and animal companions!

 <!--alex ignore special-->
-Since most us writers at The Ember Times are looking forward to the holiday season as well, we will be away for a short winter break; and we'll be back for the next Ember Times in the new year on **January 9th 2020** with an **exclusive special edition**!
+Since most us writers at The Ember Times are looking forward to the holiday season as well, we will be away for a short winter break; on **January 9, 2020** we are back with the next Ember Times and an **exclusive special edition**!

 ---